cobbler/libcobblersignatures/README.md

 ### File structure

 The file should be a single JSON Object which has a single key with the name `breeds`.
-This key should contain a single subobject with key-value pairs for each operating system group.
+This key should contain a single sub-object with key-value pairs for each operating system group.

 Currently the following operating system groups are existing: